 People may do that to you, for you and about you, but that comes part and parcel with putting yourself out there in the public sphere.
 Not everyone’s going to love what you do, and you might get some negative comments, a less than flattering review, or a bit of chat behind your back that you probably wouldn’t want to write down and put in quote marks on your gig ads.

 This is especially salient (that word) at the moment [November 2015] when I’m considering the value and utility of CD reviews.
 I’ve done about three in my time, plus a detailed analysis and discussion of ‘Let The Franklin Flow’ for the Daramalan College Student Newsletter in 1983 (Year 12).
 My view on them in the main is it’s just one person out of seven billion expressing an opinion.

-And media 101 teaches us this: when you’re reading, seeing or hearing a critique (or any piece), ask yourself who the source is, is it credible, and what are the motivations for that review.
+And media 101 teaches us this: when you’re reading, seeing or hearing a critique (or any piece or medium), ask yourself who the source is, is it credible, and what are the creator’s motivations for giving that review.

 The simple proposition and invitation to you is: don’t bag yourself out.
 Especially don’t do it on stage.